 The above is applicable to Year of Assessment 2017 Personal Reliefs.

-Personal Tax Return Preparation and Submission by Oric Consultancy Pte.
-Ltd.
+Personal Tax Return Preparation and Submission by SG Accounting Solutions

-If you would like us to assist you in your Individual tax filing, please contact us at (+65) 6876 7906 or email us via the form shown on the right side of this page.
+If you would like us to assist you in your Individual tax filing, please contact us via the form shown on the right side of this page.
 Besides filing your personal income, we also provide accounting, corporate tax and GST filing services.
 We will be happy to discuss how you can offload your non-core or administrative functions to us.
 We have a group of tax accountants and finance professionals to guide you with all tax related and accounting related issues.
 This includes incorporation of new businesses at affordable rates and providing virtual address at competitive fees.